Selkouutiset-Archive/selkokortti/README.md

 vagrant destroy --force
 ```

 .
-Going back into `tutorial/` and running `vagrant up` will recreate it from scratch as if nothing happened.
+Going back into `tutorial/` and running `vagrant up` will recreate it from scratch as if nothing happened, and running `vagrant ssh` will put you back in the VM.

 Let's install everything we need. `apt` lets us install things on Debian from the command line.